 In South Africa, there are legal requirements in place to regulate rental deposits.
 The Rental Housing Act of 1999 governs the rental market and provides guidelines for both landlords and tenants regarding rental deposits.

-It is also important to note that in terms of the Rental Housing Act, all deposits are legally required to be invested in an interest-bearing account by the landlords.
+It is also important to note that in terms of the Rental Housing Act, all deposits are legally required to be invested in an interest-bearing account by the landlord, and the landlord must provide the tenant with written proof of the account and the interest rate within 14 days of receiving the deposit.

 How much can a landlord charge for a rental deposit?